barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 ## But where's the Cloud ?
-As a DevOps we're cloud natives and breath cloud technology like air - it's still different to classical approaches that we used on premise.
+Since we're cloud natives and breath cloud technology like air - we know that it's a very different approach to classical ones that we used in the past on premise.
 Let's take a look on how the Cloud looks from the perspective of AWS:

 <p align="center">
 <img width="600" src="/images/AWSAccountFlow.png">